 Here is the first thing you should do after sustaining an exposure:

 First aid after sustaining any exposure: Cleanse skin immediately with antibacterial soap or Chlorhexidine.
 For eyes, rinse with water for at least 5 minutes. (see UCDHS Policy and Procedure # 2167).

-If the on-line exposure does not print out a lab slip for the source patient, call (916) 734-7585 and the lab slip can be downloaded and faxed to you.
-You may need to re-enter the exposure on a different computer.
+If the on-line exposure does not print out a lab slip for the source patient, call 916-734-7585 and the lab slip can be downloaded and faxed to you (but only during business hours).
+Otherwise, you may need to re-enter the exposure on a different computer.